-We trade in nuclear fuel based on one of ITOCHU's material sustainability issues, “Ensure stable procurement and supply.”
+We trade nuclear fuel based on one of ITOCHU's material missions, “Ensure stable procurement and supply.”

-ITOCHU has signed a long-term, large-scale uranium concentrate purchase agreement with Navoi Mining and Metallurgical Combinat (NMMC), an Uzbeki state-owned enterprise that celebrated its 60th year in 2018.
-Though initiatives like this, we remain greatly committed to the stable supply of nuclear fuel to Japan.
+ITOCHU has signed a long-term, large-scale uranium concentrate purchase agreement with Navoi Mining and Metallurgical Combinat (NMMC), an Uzbek state-owned enterprise that celebrated its 60th year since establishment in 2018.
+Through initiatives such as this, we remain greatly committed to the stable supply of nuclear fuel to Japan and overseas.

 Therefore, ITOCHU is not involved in risk management related to radiation exposure or radioactive waste disposal.
-Nevertheless, we undertake all operations in this area with a deep understanding of the practical and ethical responsibility we bear in handling a part of the nuclear fuel cycle.
+Nevertheless, we undertake all operations in this area with a deep understanding of our mission and ethical responsibilities we bear being as part of the nuclear fuel cycle.